 D-2 PROCEDURE

-Heat the Nickel probe assembly in the furnace till it maintains 850 °C for at least 2 minutes.
+Heat the nickel probe assembly in the furnace till it maintains 850 °C for at least 2 minutes.
 Fill the sample container with the quenching oil sample.
 Transfer the heated probe into the centre of the oil sample, activating the data acquisition software to record the cooling characteristics.

 D-3 REPORT